ga-chicago/digital-ocean-droplet-provisioning/README.md

 > Now that we have our SSH key, it is time to create a droplet!

+> 🔑 Keep your SSH key private.
+These are meant to be kept secret; kept safe.
+Don't share it with strangers.

 #### Create a Droplet

   1. Log in to Digital Ocean if you have not already done so.